 Do you have a case you would like to discuss with a Los Angeles criminal defense attorney to see if it qualifies as self-defense?
 At Simmrin Law Group, we have helped countless people build self-defense cases to protect them against unjust charges.
 The state of California defines certain conduct as self-defense when using a firearm.
 Find out what constitutes self-defense with a firearm under state law.

-Fill out the form to the right or call us to schedule a free, no-obligation consultation today.
+Contact us to schedule a free, no-obligation consultation today.
 A team member will review the facts of your case, answer any questions you may have, and advise you on your legal options.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form